zamronypj/fano/README.md

 ## Installation

-Fano is standalone library, and basically, is not very useful on its own, because it depends on an application to bootstrap.
+Fano is standalone library, and basically, is not very useful on its own.
+It depends on an application to bootstrap.

 ### Install from sample application

 You may clone [Fano App](https://github.com/fanoframework/fano-app) repository as base application skeleton.

 When you clone [Fano App](https://github.com/fanoframework/fano-app) repository, it pulls this repository as its submodule automatically.
 After that, it is ready to be compiled and run.